Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/solidity.md

 ## Querying the database

-Once Lagrange is indexing the requested storage slots, the smart contract can start doing queries over the verifiable databases that are created.
+After registering a table, Lagrange's proving network will starting indexing and proving the associated storage slots.
+This allows you to query over the registered tables in our verifiable database from your smart contract.

-For Testnet Themis, we will support only a very limited set of computations.
+For Testnet Themis, we will support a subset of SQL expressions.
 Specifically, we focus on computing SELECT statements over historical data.

 ```solidity
     function query() private returns (uint256) {